Coated Welding Electrodes: Complete Guide on Selection, Usage, and Proper Storage

 Figure 2.
 Meaning of the number of coated electrodes according to AWS A5.1.

-Criteria to be considered when choosing the right type of coated electrode
+Criteria for selecting the right type of coated welding electrode

 1. Type of base metal: Each type of material has specific mechanical and chemical characteristics, being very important to use the right type of electrode for the material to be welded.